imbo/imbo-s3-adapters/README.md

 - `S3_BUCKET`
 - `S3_REGION`

-You will also need to copy `phpunit.xml.dist` to `phpunit.xml` and comment out or remove the part in the configuration that excludes the integration test by default.
+You will also need to copy `phpunit.xml.dist` to `phpunit.xml` and comment out or remove the part in the configuration that excludes the integration test group.

 **Warning:** The integration tests will empty the specified bucket, so if you intend to run the integration tests you should create a dedicated bucket for this purpose.